MongoExpUser/AWS-Redshift-Serverless-with-AWS-SDK-JS-V3/README.md

 ## DEPLOYING AWS Redshift Serverless with the NodeJS script

-## Option 1: Cloned to Local Computer
+## Option 1: Clone to Local Computer

 ### To deploy the stack  on ```AWS```, follow these steps: